 I repeat, do not go to Tibetan Twin Hotel!
 The building had developed cracks on its walls after the quake.
 There were few skulls of blue sheep in Samdo.

 Nightmare!
 Dharmasala is the worst place to stay overnight on the entire Manaslu Trek.
-There are no other options unless you chose to cross the pass starting from Samdo.
-By mid-afternoon there were nine trekkers and approximate six guides and porters and seven staff members in Dharmasala.
-All of sudden a swarming group of Spanish, Irish and Italians arrived in Dharmasala.
-By the end of day there were altogether twenty-two foreigners, eighteen guides and porters, and a group of six local trekkers and everyone was worried about the upcoming weather.
+There would be no other options unless you chose to cross the pass starting from Samdo.
+By mid-afternoon, there were nine trekkers, approximately six guides and porters, and seven staff members in Dharmasala.
+Suddenly a swarming group of Spanish, Irish, and Italians arrived in Dharmasala.
+By the end of the day, there were twenty-two foreigners, eighteen guides and porters, and a group of six local trekkers, and everyone was worried about the upcoming weather.

 Nino was sick after his breakfast in Dharmasala.
 They didn’t want to sell a can of tuna!
 Why?
-We do not have enough stock, simple.
-The flow of tourists was low after the earthquake and fuel blockade so they were not maintaining a proper stock.
-It is definitely hard to supply goods but they should have at least maintained a good stock of tinned items.
+We do not have enough stock, simply.
+The flow of tourists was low after the earthquake and fuel blockade, so they were not maintaining a proper stock.
+It is hard to supply goods, but they should have maintained a good stock of tinned items.

-It took us eight and half hours to reach Bimthang.
+It took us eight and a half hours to reach Bimthang.
 Hotel Ponkar Mt.
-Inn, this is the place where we stayed.
+Inn is the place where we stayed.
 Locals from Tilije and Goa are running the hotel.

 It was raining while we were descending to Dharapani.
-Actually the weather forecast was right.
+The weather forecast was right.
 We stayed in The Seven Teahouse & Restaurant in Dharapani.
 This is very close to the checkpoint.
 Nino and Hayley were heading to the Annapurna Circuit.
 I made an exit permit for Karyn.

-Next morning we reserved a jeep to drive back to Beshi Sahar.
+The next morning we reserved a jeep to drive back to Beshi Sahar.
 We shared the jeep with a Spanish group.
 It took us almost six complete hours to drive to Beshi Sahar.
 Nino and Heyley continued toward Annapurna.
 From Beshi Sahar Ram, Deepak and I got a car back to Kathmandu.
-Actually, the car was there to drop off a client so we just paid USD 15 in total for three of us!
+Actually, the car was there to drop off a client, so we paid USD 15 in total for three of us!
 Karyn went to Pokhara from Beshi Sahar with the Spanish group.

-I am now in a chair, soaking my feet in bucket of hot water to cure my bad blisters!
+I am now in a chair, soaking my feet in a bucket of hot water to cure my bad blisters!
 I have got antiseptic cream for it!
-Sometime in May I will go to Kanchenjunga.
+Sometime in May, I will go to Kanchenjunga.